scrive/elm-challenge/README.md

 If you are interested in applying for an Elm developer position or just want to challenge yourself (which is also 100% OK with us), please follow the steps below:

+If you are already in the process of application, you should have access to Scrive CAT - follow instructions there

+Otherwise:

 - Pick at least one [task](#task-parts) and read through the requirements.
 - Fork this repository under your GitHub account.
 - Complete an implementation within your fork.